tg1702/detecting-sms-spam/README.md

 ## Install and Run locally
 1. Clone the repo using <code>git clone</code>
-2. Make sure the following libraries are installed in your Python venv. streamlit nltk scikit
+2. Make sure the following libraries are installed in your Python venv.
+These are located in the requirements.txt file and can be installed using<br>
+   <code>!pip install -r requirements.txt </code>
 4. Once the libraries are installed, run the command <code>streamlit run app.py</code> to view the streamlit app

 ## About Project